JINAY2910/Qyra/server/README.md

 ```

 #### `npm run dev`
-Runs the server with nodemon for auto-reload on file changes.
+Runs the server with nodemon for auto-reload on file changes (development only).
 ```bash
 nodemon server.js
 ```